nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

 - playback speed ~1.0 on iOS 15 as standard to reduce rebuffering effects after latency adjustment
-- z-index only for video element switch on iOS to avoid black frame effect
+- z-index only htmlFor video element switch on iOS to avoid black frame effect

 ## Please find more about the **latency control modes** feature in our [documentation](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_latency_control_modes/)